med-air/ClipGS/README.md

-# PhysGaussian: Physics-Integrated 3D Gaussians for Generative Dynamics
+# ClipGS: Clippable Gaussian Splatting for Interactive Cinematic Visualization of Volumetric Medical Data

 The source code of this website is borrowed from [nerfies](https://github.com/nerfies/nerfies.github.io).
 We thank the authors for sharing the template.